nicangeli/short_format_notes/_sessions/c1s2/1_using_git.md

 To do this you need to change the settings on your repository.

+This won't work with Sourcetree.
+If you try and do this email Nick.

 1. Open the settings tab of your repository.
 2. Add `.DS_Store` on the first line of the 'Ignored files' section, and press 'Save Changes'.